jakesower/spectragraph/docs/query-reference.md

 ### Pagination with Groups

-Limit and offset work on groups (not individual resources):
+Slice works on groups (not individual resources):

 ```javascript
 {